DreamOfTheRedChamber/system-design-interviews/messageQueue.md

 * Risk of increased complexity
 	- When integrating applications using a message broker, you must be very diligent in documenting dependencies and the overarching message flow.
 Without good documentation of the message routes and visibility of how the message flow through the system, you may increase the complexity and make it much harder for developers to understand how the system works.

+# Comparison of typical message queues
+* Kafka
+	- Pros
+		1. Integrate well with other components in big data processing and stream processing ecosystem
+		2. Super high performance in async send/write.
+The extreme processing roughly 20 million msg / seconds
+	- Cons
+		1. A little low performance in sync send/write due to the batch upgrade inside.
+* RocketMQ
+	- Pros
+		1. Active community and plenty Chinese documentation
+		2. Low performance latency
+	- Cons
+		1. Not so popular internationally.
+Less compatibility with the surrounding community
+* RabbitMQ
+	- Pros
+		1. Lightweight
+		2. There is an exchange module between producer and queue which enables flexible routing.
+	- Cons
+		1. Written in Erlang, steep language learning curve.
+		2. Relative low performance, 10K to 100K processed msg / second.
+		3. Performance downgrade when large amounts of message accumulated and unprocessed.
+* ActiveMQ: Only choice 10 years ago
+* ZeroMQ: Multi-threading network library
+* Pulsar: Separation of storage and computation

 # ActiveMQ
 ## JMS
 * Fully support JMS standard.
 JMS standards defined API client set will use.
 JMS defines the  following: